 Table 38.
 Section G1-6.
 Student Perceptions of Program Integration of Diverse Perspectives.

 Faculty perceptions of the program's climate regarding diversity and cultural competence have also been captured using a survey distributed to MPH faculty in Fall 2018.
-Faculty perceptions of the program's climate regarding diversity and cultural competence have been positive.
-MPH faculty were asked to provide commentary on the MPH program's climate regarding diversity and cultural competence, and to report their level of agreement or disagreement with the following statements:
+(See the ERF "G1" for the survey).